-Mutsu, also commonly known as Crispin, is an unusually versatile apple.
+Mutsu, often known as Crispin, is an unusually versatile apple.
 Its large size and juicy acidity make it an excellent apple for the kitchen.
 Slices keep their shape when baked, but it can also be cooked to a puree, and slices can be dried too.

-Mutsu's Golden Delicious parentage also lends it an excellent sweet flavor for eating fresh.
-In a good year from a good tree, Mutsu's crisp sharp-sweet flavor can be very good indeed.
+Mutsu's Golden Delicious parentage also lends it an excellent sweet flavour for eating fresh, particularly if you like sharper apples.
+In a good year from a good tree, Mutsu's crisp sharp-sweet flavour can be very good indeed.

 All in all, this is an apple with many talents, and one of that select band of apple varieties that is equally good for eating fresh or in the kitchen.

 Order now for delivery week commencing 10th March 2014.